SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 Hello world!
 It’s great to be here.
 ```

+> Frontmatter information must be **completely filled out** or **completely blank** for your site to not break.
+{: prompt-warning }

 Now, serve up your site again at the local host address.
 You should see what you wrote now!

+### Markdown Formatting
-You should know about how Markdown creates titles, headers, bullets, tables, pictures, and more.
+You should also know about how Markdown creates titles, headers, bullets, tables, pictures, and more.

 Here’s a file setup that displays some of the many ways you can format within Markdown for your Jekyll posts: